The power of storytelling: Understanding social norms change in Nepal

 What is in a story?
 People have always told stories.
 Can they be used as part of a research process to understand shifts in our societies?

-For the baseline assessment, G@W and TSK worked with community-based peer researchers to gather 1,000 stories from storytellers of all ages and from varied socioeconomic and ethnic backgrounds in five districts of Nepal.
+For the baseline assessment, Gender at Work and TSK worked with community-based peer researchers to gather 1,000 stories from storytellers of all ages and from varied socioeconomic and ethnic backgrounds in five districts of Nepal.

 A story-telling project in Nepal incubated a feminist, participatory research process, where women, girls and other community members were enabled, as part of a research process, to tell their own stories of social norms related change, their empowerment journey, as they experience it and witness it.